stubailo/meteor-rest/packages/rest/README.md

-Current status: pre-1.0 preview release.
+Current status: pre-1.0 preview release - it's stable, but might not have all of the features you need.

 ## One-step JSON API for your publications and methods